18kiran12/Thesis/Data Structures.md

   - One end is used for insertion, i.e., rear end and another end is used for deletion of elements, i.e., front end.
   - uses 2 pointers (min)

+- **Priority Queue** is an extension of queue with following properties.
+  - Every item has a priority associated with it.
+  - An element with high priority is dequeued before an element with low priority.
+  - If two elements have the same priority, they are served according to their order in the queue.
+  - The priority part removal and addition is taken care of using a **_heap_**
+  - used for Dijkstra's Shortest Path alorithm, dynamically fetch the 'next best' or 'next worst' element.

+- **heap** is a tree based DS that satisfies the _heap invariant_ (also called heap property): If A is a parent node of B then A is ordered with respect to B for all nodes A, B in the heap.
+This means value of the parent node is always greater than or equal to the value of the child node (**max heaps**) for all nodes or the other way around (**min heaps**).
+These are mostly binary trees but without a cycle.